bilalarif3197/MTCHacks-2025/README.md

 - **AI Backend**: Flask API server with HOPPR AI integration for chest radiography analysis
 - **Features**: Side-by-side comparison, consensus highlighting, combined overlay, and multi-model AI analysis

+### Demo Mode

+The application includes an optional **demo mode** toggle that displays representative AI data without requiring backend API infrastructure.
+When enabled, demo mode allows you to:
+- Explore the UI/UX design and interactive features
+- See how the annotation tools work
+- Experience the side-by-side and combined overlay views
+- Understand the consensus highlighting concept

+**How to use:**
+1. Click "Enable Demo Mode" button at the top of the demo section
+2. Load a DICOM image (or use the sample)
+3. Click "Display AI Insights" to see mock AI analysis with realistic confidence scores

+When demo mode is disabled, the app attempts to connect to the real HOPPR AI backend.
+For full AI integration, follow the installation steps below.

 ## Technologies Used

 ### Frontend